MinecraftServerControl/mscs/README.md

 This file, like the `mscs.properties` file, has default settings already built-in to MSCS.
 However, you can also customize it to your liking:

-**To customize the properties, you must create this file.**.
-To create this file:
+**To customize the properties, you must create this file.** To create this file:

     touch /etc/default/mscs